 Information on Banana Trees for Zone 8

-As mentioned, the most cold hardy banana tree is Musa basjoo, the largest of the bananas which may attain heights of up to 20 feet (6 meters).
-Bananas need 10-12 months of frost free conditions to flower and set fruit, so most folks in cooler regions will likely never see fruit, and if you do get fruit, it is almost inedible due to the numerous seeds.
+As mentioned, the most cold hardy banana tree is Musa basjoo, the largest of the bananas which may attain heights of up to 20 feet (6 m.).
+Bananas need 10 to 12 months of frost-free conditions to flower and set fruit, so most folks in cooler regions will likely never see fruit, and if you do get fruit, it is almost inedible due to the numerous seeds.

 In milder areas, this banana may flower in its fifth year with female flowers appearing first followed by male blooms.
 If this occurs and you want your plant to produce fruit, the best bet is to hand pollinate.